fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    PML at the simulation box's face directly hit by radiation, and use MUR for other boundaries).
 Intrusion of fringe fields and evanescent waves into the PML can destabilize it.
-Radiating structures must be kept a distance of :math:`\lambda / 4`.
+Radiating structures must be kept at a distance of :math:`\lambda / 4`.

 .. important::
    In openEMS, ``PML_8`` is commonly used, meaning the nearest 8 mesh lines of the simulation box are dedicated to the PML.
 This is an assumption made by the simulator and not visible in AppCSXCAD.
-Ensure your structure do not overlap with edge cells (unless intentionally terminating a region with the PML).
-Radiating structures must be kept a distance of :math:`\lambda / 4` from PML as intrusion of fringe fields and evanescent waves can create numerical instability.
+Ensure your structures do not overlap with edge cells (unless intentionally terminating a region with the PML).
+Radiating structures must be kept at a distance of :math:`\lambda / 4` from PML as intrusion of evanescent waves (fringe fields) can create numerical instability.

 Set Boundary Conditions